 You should view fitness as a permanent lifestyle change and find something you really enjoy doing.
 Better yet, find more than one thing so you don’t get bored - a dance class with friends, a boxing class where you can take out feigned aggression and relieve stress, a spin class where you can sweat profusely but not put too much pressure on your joints.
-Do whatever it is that excites you and that you can make into a permanent lifestyle change.
-That way, you will view exercise not as something you have to do, but something you get to do.
+Do whatever it is that excites you and that you can make a permanent lifestyle change.
+That way, you will view exercise, not as something you have to do, but something you get to do.

 Don't beat yourself up about it.